adonespitogo/hypr/README.md

-# HyprV2
+# Hypr
-An improved Hyprland deployment

-collection of dot config files for hyprland with a simple install script for a fresh Arch linux with yay
+A collection of dot config files for hyprland with a simple install script for a fresh Arch linux with yay

 You can grab the config files and install packages by hand with this commnad
 ```